 - The officer can smell alcohol or drugs.

 The law is not exactly the same for commercial drivers.
 Like drivers of standard vehicles, commercial driver’s license holders can be arrested for drunk driving if the officer has evidence that shows that their normal faculties are impaired due to alcohol, or a combination of these, no matter what your BAC is.
 However, the legal limit for commercial drivers is .04 percent.
 This means that you can be charged for drunk driving with only half the amount of alcohol in your system, even if you do not appear to be inebriated.
+A high breath alcohol level can lead to more severe fines and penalties, emphasizing the importance of understanding DUI laws and their consequences.

 What Penalties Will CDL Holders Face for Drunk Driving Convictions?

 Any CDL driver who is convicted of driving under the influence, based on having a BAC above .04 percent or impairment due to drugs or alcohol, will be disqualified from driving a commercial vehicle for at least one year.
 This applies even if they were off-duty at the time of the stop.
+Commercial truck drivers face even higher legal standards and penalties, emphasizing the severe consequences of impaired driving.

 If the CDL driver was transporting hazardous materials at the time of the accident, they could have their license suspended for a minimum of three years.
 Once they have completed their disqualification period, they will have to apply to have their commercial driver’s license reinstated.
 There are also other statutory consequences for CDL drivers who are convicted of drunk driving in North Port.
 For a first DUI offense and a BAC under .14 percent, the penalties are as follows: